swayos/swayos.github.io/README.md

 _Note : currently supported OS-es : Arch Linux.
 Feel free to add support for your OS based on setup-arch.sh and creating a merge request_

-Download the latest [Arch Linux installer ISO](https://archlinux.org/download/).
-After startup, type "archinstall" that guides you through the install process.
-After finish, log in with your user and install SwayOS with

 **For superhackers/For people with plenty of time**

 Install all packages present in pacs/swayos and pacs/aur files. ( Package names on your OS/Distribution may differ and you may have to compile them manually. ) Copy everything under "home" to your home folder, copy all fonts under "fonts" to your fonts folder.
 Start services if needed. ( iwd, bluetooth, cups )